paulocremas/vtex-etl-gbq/README.md

 # Outcome

-ETL processes were developed for VTEX and Linx e-commerce platforms, running daily via cron on an AWS EC2 instance.
+ETL processes were developed for the VTEX and Linx e-commerce platforms, running daily via cron on an AWS EC2 instance.
-These processes tracked user recurrence and loaded data into Google BigQuery.
-Real-time email notifications were configured to report process status and eventual errors.
-Additionally, SQL queries integrated GA4 campaign data into the data warehouse, and the processed data was subsequently loaded into Looker for analysis and visualization.
+These processes handled data originating from sales transactions, including item details and purchase values, and tracked user recurrence.
+The data was loaded into Google BigQuery for centralized analysis.
+Real-time email notifications were configured to report process status and alert for potential errors.
+Additionally, SQL queries integrated GA4 campaign data into the data warehouse, and the processed datasets were visualized through Looker, enabling detailed analysis of sales performance and marketing attribution.
 </br></br>
 ![Outcome diagram ETL-FG](https://github.com/user-attachments/assets/96f91e72-7396-4a1b-9d60-7847e19f7362)